Soham-Kakkar/CodeOrb/README.md

 # CodeOrb: Code Execution Platform

 CodeOrb is a full-stack web application that allows users to run code securely in multiple programming languages directly from the browser.
-It uses Docker for isolated execution, Redis and Celery for background job handling, and Flask for the backend API.
+It uses Docker for isolated execution, Redis and Celery for background job handling, and FastAPI for the backend API.

 Note: True asynchronous execution is not yet implemented, although Celery is set up.
 See TODOs below.